 - Cooking Time 20 mins

 The aroma of apples and cinnamon wafting through the kitchen will get everyone excited about these pancakes.
 Top them with sweetened with maple syrup or the classic way with butter and a drizzle of syrup.

-In a large bowl, combine all-purpose and whole wheat flours, baking powder, cinnamon and salt.
-In separate bowl, whisk together eggs, Milk, melted butter and maple syrup; pour over dry ingredients and add apples.
+In a large bowl, combine flours, baking powder, cinnamon and salt.
+In separate bowl, whisk together eggs, milk, melted butter and maple syrup; pour over dry ingredients and add apples.
 Stir gently just until combined (a few lumps should remain).

 Make a double batch of pancakes on the weekend, let them cool and layer between waxed paper or plastic wrap and freeze in a freezer bag or airtight container.
 During the week, pop the frozen pancakes in the toaster or toaster oven for a hot breakfast in just minutes.

 For the Adventurous: Add 1/4 tsp (1 mL) freshly grated nutmeg and 1/8 tsp (1/2 mL) ground cardamom with the cinnamon and/or substitute pears for some or all of the apple.

 Commentsblog comments powered by Disqus